• Home

 • Why Sports Coaching and Professional Coaching Are Different?

 When we talk about coaching, we usually think of sports coaching.
 Athletics, soccer, golf, swimming, tennis, badminton are a few sports we commonly relate to coaching.
 And when we say coaching in the workplace, we would imagine the same approach - give guidance, inspire, and correct our people to achieve higher performance.
+Is there a big difference between sports coaching and professional coaching?
+The answer is, no big difference.
+But they are not exactly the same in many small ways.

 Objective wise, sport and professional coaching are there to help the player's (coachee) uncover hidden potential and perform at the peak level.
 Both types of coaching recognize the importance of developing a stronger mind.
 A great coaching session eliminates the negative voice inside our mind so that we are 'liberated' to perform and achieve breakthrough results.
 The world-famous Harvard tennis captain turned coach, Timothy Gallwey in his book The Inner Game of Tennis says, there is a 'teller' and 'doer' inside us.
 These two entities separate us from performing at our best natural capability.
 Coaching aims to build deeper relationships between them and move forward as one entity.